Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 In order to measure success for anything in your business, you need to start with a goal.

 The goal for a top of funnel content campaign is to get as many new visitors as possible & push them down to the middle or bottom of the funnel.
 So any progression down the marketing funnel from the top is a win.

-For blog content, we usually have at least two goals at KlientBoost for our clients which are fast lane and a slow lane:
+For blog posts, we usually have at least two goals at KlientBoost for our clients: a fast lane and a slow lane.

 1. Fast Lane Goal

 A fast-lane goal is how the company makes its money.

 Having someone land on your blog and then turn into a customer is a huge win.

 Most of the time someone who is in the awareness phase is not ready to jump into buying what the company is offering, they are still in the courting phase.

 Since these are the same priority goals for the entire company, you want to measure the completions coming from your blog and top of funnel resources only.